guillaume-pages/task-tracker/README.md

 python3 task-tracker.py
 ```

-The outpout will be :
+The output will be :

 ```
 Welcome to Task Tracker CLI !